paskal/bitrix.infra/Readme.md

 <details>
 <summary>Disaster recovery</summary>

 To start the recovery you should have a machine with the latest Ubuntu with static external IP with DDoS protection attached to it, created [in the Yandex.Cloud](https://console.cloud.yandex.ru/folders/b1gm2f812hg4h5s5jsgn/compute).
-It should be created with at least 100Gb disk space.
+It should be created with 100Gb of disk space, 12Gb of RAM and 8 cores.

 SSH to the machine you want to set up as a new server and then execute the following, then follow the instructions of the script: